Editor’s note: This post was originally published on 1/24/16 and has been updated for accuracy and comprehension.

 Have you given clear thought to what happens on the customer side when they submit a form on your site or make a purchase?

-Are you wondering how to take your small business to the next level?
-If you answered “no” to the first question and “yes” to the second, I’ve got two words for you – automated emails.
+If you answered "yes" to the first question and "no" to the second, I've got two words for you – automated emails.

-There are over 3 billion email addresses in use and 91% of consumers check their email daily.
-Automated emails are transforming the consumer experience, and it’s time you took the concept seriously.
+There are over three billion email addresses in use and 91% of consumers check their email daily.
+Automated emails are transforming the consumer experience, and it's time you took the concept seriously.